 "But was that really Yolei?"
 Sora asked.
 "I mean, they can disguise themselves sometimes…"

 "It looked like her to me!"
 Mimi huffed.
 "I remember that t-shirt!"

 Davis's teeth almost broke on themselves.
 He couldn't explain it, even to himself, but the girls' story and the others' reactions made him mad.
 Really mad.
 "Demiveemon, we're goin'," he grunted.

 "You heard me!"
 Davis snapped, snatching the surprised Digimon off the floor.
 "We're goin' after her!"

-The others turned in shock as the boy started for the door.
-"Wait a second, Davis," Tai urged.
-"Don't run off by yourself!"
+The others turned in shock as he started for the door.
+"Wait a second, Davis," Tai said, "don't run off by yourself!"

 Mimi looked at him with wild eyes.
 "You're crazy!" she yelped.